 - Evaluation Fees: Traders pay to take challenges that test their skills.
 These fees are the largest revenue source, as most traders fail and often retry, paying again.

-- Subscription Fees: After passing, funded traders pay monthly fees for platform access, data, and account maintenance.
+- Subscription Fees: After passing, funded traders may pay monthly fees for platform access, data, and account maintenance (depending on the firm’s structure).

 Most firms use simulated accounts during evaluations and sometimes even for funded traders.
 They minimize risk by enforcing strict rules like loss limits and drawdowns.
-This model ensures steady income while keeping financial exposure low.
+This model helps maintain steady income while keeping financial exposure low.
 To understand simulated trading, see an overview of paper trading.

 The Dark Truth About Prop Firms: How They Profit Off Your Losses!